 - Leading prayers/readings at our Eucharists and Church services

 - Fundraising for the Lent Call

 - Create remembrance displays

 - Worship ambassadors – Upper KS2 faith team support in weekly worships

 - Supported with the ART/RE through school competition – linked with black history month.
 Some great winners and entries as seen in the newsletter

-- During COVID and lockdowns the faith teams continued to run remotely and the Faith Team created a thank you post card for the staff at Trinity
+- During COVID-19 and lockdown the faith teams continued to run remotely and the Faith Team created a “Thank You” post card for the staff at Trinity